ome/ngff/rfc/1/index.md

 ## Implementation

-The RFC process can be represented as a state diagram with the various stakeholders (in bold) responsible for forward motion.
+The RFC process can be represented as a state diagram with the various stakeholders responsible for forward motion.

 ![State diagram of the RFC process](./diagram.png)